ltw-webdev-4/curriculum/merging-teammate-work.md

       icon: "person-2"
       label: "Dev"
     before: |
-      If the code owner requested changes to your code it’s your job now to make those changes.
+      **Working on your teammate’s repo.** If the code owner requested changes to your code it’s your job now to make those changes.
 Go back to the code, working on the `product-details` branch & make new commits and pushing the to GitHub.

       *The new commits will automatically show up on the pull request page.*